karmworks/clightning-routing-dashboard/README.md

-## Plebnode Dashboard - Your Lightning Node Dashboard
+## Plebnode Dashboard - Core Lightning Router Dashboard

-Plebnode Dashboad is a `LIVE` dashboard for your lightning node.
-It only supports core lightning node as of now.
+Plebnode Dashboad is a `LIVE` routing dashboard for your Core Lightning node.
+You can run it to monitor `Forwards - Settled/Failed/Local Failed, Fee Gained, Channel Liquidity (local sats/remote sats) & Fee PPM`.
+You can also monitor which peers are `Sinks/Sources`.
+The dashboard `auto refreshes` itself so you can let it run on a computer screen to monitor your node status throughout the day.

 ![Plebnode - Dashboard](./public/dashboard1.png)